elambrano/Project-2---ETL/README.md

 # ETL Project
 ## Project Description

-For this project, we will download crime statistics from three North Carolina cities: Raleigh, Durham and Cary.
-Data cleanup and transformation was accomplished by using Python libraries: Pandas, SQLalchemy.
+For this project, I downloaded crime statistics from three North Carolina cities: Raleigh, Durham and Cary.
+Data cleanup and transformation was accomplished by using Python libraries: Pandas, SQLAlchemy.

 Crime statistics are easily located, however, every jurisdiction reports those statistics in a unique format.
 We found relationships, trends, contrasts by making the data uniform across these different cities.